Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Chores for kids shouldn’t be a request.
 Treat doing chores as something they have to do, like brushing teeth and eating dinner.
 And as you’ve hopefully seen, it doesn’t always have to be a struggle to get kids to do chores.

-At some point, all kids will refuse to do chores.
-How we respond and encourage them otherwise can make all the difference.
-They might not say “Me do it!” as they did when they were toddlers, but something similar.
+At some point, all kids will refuse to do chores—they’ll stop saying “Me do it!” like they did as toddlers.
+But how we respond and encourage them otherwise can make all the difference.

 Get more tips: